vz777/docs/docs/loops/create.md

 It's a matter of data type.
 If the data your loop returns come from the database you must implement *PropelSearchLoopInterface* and create *buildModelCriteria* method which return a *Propel\Runtime\ActiveQuery\ModelCriteria*.
 Conversely if your loop displays data from an array you must implement *ArraySearchLoopInterface* and create *buildArray* method which return an array.

 The *parseResults* method is used to render the template.
-It must return a [Thelia\Core\Template\Element\LoopResult](/api/master/Thelia/Core/Template/Element/LoopResult.html) instance.
+It must return a Thelia\Core\Template\Element\LoopResult instance.

 The getArgDefinitions method defines all args used in your loop.
-Args can be mandatory, optional, with default value, etc. This method must return an [Thelia\Core\Template\Loop\Argument\ArgumentCollection](/api/master/Thelia/Core/Template/Loop/Argument/ArgumentCollection.html).
-ArgumentCollection contains [Thelia\Core\Template\Loop\Argument](/api/master/Thelia/Core/Template/Loop/Argument.html) which contains a [Thelia\Type\TypeCollection](/api/master/Thelia/Type/TypeCollection.html).
-Types in the collection must implement [Thelia\Type\TypeInterface](/api/master/Thelia/Type/TypeInterface.html).
-You can check here the [available types](../development/types).
+Args can be mandatory, optional, with default value, etc. This method must return an Thelia\Core\Template\Loop\Argument\ArgumentCollection.
+ArgumentCollection contains Thelia\Core\Template\Loop\Argument which contains a Thelia\Type\TypeCollection.
+Types in the collection must implement Thelia\Type\TypeInterface.

 If you don't define your arguments here, you can't use them in your new loop.
 All arguments are accessible in the ```parseResults``` method.